 - Noble Corazon – Sign-up for a tour here.
 Many tours will also offer tequila tasting as a stop on their daily tours.
 We bought the Extra Anejo (extra aged) and Mango tequilas here.

 - Twisted Palms Bar – Come here for Monday Martini Madness and get a classic Martini, Manhattan or Gigi (our favorite!).
 The Gigi sounds sweet, but it’s surprisingly tart, fruity and refreshing without an overly sweet taste.
 Think of a Jolly Rancher without all the sugar.
 This bar is also owned by Alan, who is also Canadian.

 - Tuba by Concepcion – Tuba is a refreshing fermented coconut cream and apple vinegar beverage that is typically served on hot days.
 It’s mixed with apples and walnuts to give it a crunchy texture.
 It has the taste of lychee and is delicious!
 Depending on how long and when the Tuba is fermented impacts the flavor of the beverage.
 Find him walking around downtown near Our Lady of Guadalupe Parish with a white hat.
 He has been serving Tuba since 1998.

 There are two main areas to party in Puerto Vallarta.

 Walk along the Malecon and you’ll find plenty of establishments to party at.
 They’ll be playing loud EDM, dance or Spanish music.

-When going to a nightclub, make sure you pay with credit card when possible.
+When going to a nightclub, make sure you pay with a credit card when possible.
 If you are paying with cash, make it obvious that you know how much you are giving the cashier to get the correct amount of change back.
-Confirm with another friend, customer or employee.
+Confirm with another friend, customer, or employee.

 Some parts of Mexico have been known to do the old switcheroo and take advantage of tourists.